 Ward 14 is a cycling community.
-Whether for getting around the City every day or enjoying our parks, valleys and waterfront—pedal power is the way to go.
+Whether for getting around the city every day or enjoying our parks, valleys and waterfront—pedal power is the way to go.

-More and more residents are choosing to cycle to get to and from work, but the City is not keeping up with the demand when it comes to installing cycling infrastructure and expanding or even maintaining the bike lane network.
+More and more residents are choosing to cycle to get to and from work, but the city is not keeping up with the demand when it comes to installing cycling infrastructure and expanding or even maintaining the bike lane network.
 I am working with my colleagues on Council and advocacy groups like Ward 14 Bikes and Cycle Toronto to advance the cycling agenda at City Hall.

 Destination Danforth